zorem/migrate-from-aftership-to-ast/README.md

 This plugin will migrate tracking information from the AfterShip WooCommerce plguin to the Advanced Shipment tracking plguin meta fields.

+Once installed, navigate to WooCommerce > Migrate from Aftership to AST and you'll be able to choose the number of days to go back in orders and run the migration and click "Migrate".

 ## Installation

 To install: